Last Updated: February 25, 2021

 Retails sales stats tell us that customers want to have options when it comes to shopping.
 Even if in the end they prefer to go to a physical store.

 Convenience is the key.
-Which is why you might want to invest in improving the in-store experience.
+This is why you might want to invest in improving the in-store experience.
 That way, you’ll make sure you can deal with the constantly growing buyers’ demands.

 (Source: National Retail Federation – NRF)

-Innovations like augmented reality, in-store navigation, and smart dressing rooms contribute to more engaging customers’ experience.
+Innovations like augmented reality, in-store navigation, and smart dressing rooms contribute to a more engaging customer experience.

 The automated payment system is another enhancement that attracts customers, according to retail statistics.
 And, to top it off, self-checkout and mobile payments also add to a satisfying buying experience.